Rogers Counseling LLC

 Counseling for Therapists

 Throughout my career, I’ve received excellent training, mentorship, and supervision from skilled professionals who have greatly influenced my growth.
-These experiences have demonstrated to me just how valuable consultation can be for fostering professional development and building confidence.
+These experiences have demonstrated to me just how valuable consultation and therapy for the therapist can be for fostering professional development and building confidence.
 Whether you’re a new clinician navigating the challenges of building your practice or a seasoned psychotherapist looking to refine your skills and expand your expertise, I have had the privilege of supporting many therapists on their journey of growth and transformation in this field.

 My approach is always tailored to your unique needs and goals.
 I draw on Jungian, psychodynamic, and phenomenological frameworks to provide a comprehensive and thoughtful perspective.
 Our work together will focus on strengthening your expertise, enhancing your therapeutic practice, and helping you connect more deeply with your clients.
 With the right support, you can expand your impact, build on your strengths, and continue evolving both personally and professionally.